cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Who has access to my cluster data?

-The Cockroach Labs SRE team has direct access to CockroachCloud cluster data.
+The Cockroach Labs SRE team has direct access to {{ site.data.products.db }} cluster data.
 They adhere to the confidentiality agreement described in our [Terms and Conditions](https://www.cockroachlabs.com/cloud-terms-and-conditions).

 ## Cluster maintenance